johnnovak/RML-Amiga/website/docs/manual/input-handling.md

 All Amiga computers came with a keyboard and a mouse.
 Including a mouse as a standard accessory was a big selling point back in the day, so most Amiga games are primarily mouse-operated.
-The exceptions are action, sports, and racing games---these usually need a joystick (or two for "player vs player" gaming).
+The exceptions are action, sports, and racing games --- these usually need a joystick (or two for "player vs player" gaming).

 All Amigas have two DB9 (9-pin) **joystick ports** for connecting your input devices.
 The